nhsconnect/FHIR-CDS/pages/explore/api_encounter_report_referralrequest.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>Reference<br>(Any)</td>
     <td>Additional information to support referral or transfer of care request</td>
-<td>Secondary concerns MUST be carried in this element.<br/>
+<td>This MUST be populated with a <code class="highlighter-rouge">ProcedureRequest</code> as the next activity, Where present, Secondary Concerns MUST be carries in this element.<br/>
-This SHOULD be populated and where populated it MUST be a Condition.</td>
+Secondary Concerns MUST be Condition resources.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">note</code></td>